mraad/GeoEnrichment/README.md

 Remove the HDFS output folder.
 Run the Hadoop job where the longitude values are in the second (zero based) column in the input path and the latitude values are in the third column.
 By default, the fields are tab separated.
 Geo enrich the output with the _POP2005_ field values of type _long_ from the shapefile in _cntry06.zip_.
-Represent that column as as a floating point with no decimal values (%.0f).
+Represent that column as a floating point with no decimal values (%.0f).
 Use the _com.esri.SearchShapefileIndexPolygon_ class to perform the GeoEnrichment point in polygon search.
 Only write to the output path the locations that are inside the country polygons.
 Finally, the input path is _/user/cloudera/data.tsv_, the output path is _/user/cloudera/output_ and add _/user/cloudera/cntry06.zip_ as a cached archive in the DistributedCache.

-## View Output
+## View The Output

     $ echo -e "ID\tLON\tLAT\tPOP2005" > /tmp/output.txt
     $ hadoop fs -cat /user/cloudera/output/part-* >> /tmp/output.txt